shopware/docs/products/extensions/b2b-suite/guides/storefront/company.md

 ## Context

 A shared context for entity creation and update is provided via the `AclGrantContext` concept.
-Therefore the components do not have to depend on roles directly but rather on the company context. (see [acl](/b2b-suite/technical/acl/))
+Therefore the components do not have to depend on roles directly but rather on the company context.

 ## Create entity